 Returns will only be accepted with a return authorization number.
-To obtain an authorization number, please contact Customer Service at 877-439-0759.
+To obtain an authorization number, please contact Customer Service at (713) 487-4661.
 The customer is responsible for all shipping and handling charges on returned tires.
 Tires that have been mounted and driven are not eligible for return.
-Returns are only accepted within 90 days from the date of purchase.
+Returns are only accepted within 30 days from the date of purchase.

 We use commercial grade rubber compounds on all of our tires.
 This compound has approximately 30% natural rubber, leading to higher mileage and better wear characteristics.
 Our rubber is rated at 40K miles for AT tires.
-Mud terrain tires will wear faster than all terrain tires due to the open nature of the tread design.
+Mud terrain tires will wear faster than all-terrain tires due to the open nature of the tread design.

-Yes, in fact a vast majority of the farm and ranch community who purchase our tires tow on a regular basis.
+Yes, in fact, a vast majority of the farm and ranch community who purchase our tires tow on a regular basis.
 The important thing to remember when towing with any tire is to make sure your air pressure is adjusted properly for the load capacity you are towing.
 The number one cause of the tire failures that you see on the highway (both new and remolded) is under-inflation and overloading.
 Always follow the tire pressure suggested by your vehicle manufacturer and the recommended air pressure on the tire for the load you are carrying.

 The letter is the load rating (load carrying capacity) of the tire.
 When purchasing tires it is important to choose tires with a load rating equal to (or greater than) the load rating of your original tires, or verify that they are sufficient for the weight of your vehicle.

 Kedge Grip provides additional traction in slippery conditions.
 Kedge Grip is a traction additive that we blend into the rubber compound.
 Kedge Grip consists of a crushed walnut shell and crushed glass particles that work in a two-fold manner.
-As the tire wears down, the walnut shell is designed to displace from the rubber leaving a small (1mm) pit or void that provides additional traction edges (micro siping).
+As the tire wears down, the walnut shell is designed to displace from the rubber leaving a small (1mm) pit or void that provides additional traction edges (micro-siping).
 The crushed glass is designed to stay in place longer providing additional grit and grip on the surface of the tread.
-With the additional open area on the tread the tire will wear about 5% to 10% faster than a tire without Kedge Grip, but this is the trade off for better winter traction.
+With the additional open area on the tread, the tire will wear about 5% to 10% faster than a tire without Kedge Grip, but this is the trade-off for better winter traction.

 This a fairly common situation on some trucks especially if you have never had aggressive All-Terrain of Mud-Terrain tires before.
 It is called Tread Walking and is caused by the open valley areas between the tread blocks and tread depth.
 The tread is essentially flexing with the road causing a floating feel.
 The first thing to do is make sure that the tires are inflated to the proper PSI for your vehicle that is listed on the label on the inside of your driver's side door.
 This is your starting point.
 DO NOT inflate the tires to the max PSI on the tire.
-Once you have the tires inflated to the manufacturers suggested PSI, drive the vehicle to see if you still notice the tread walking.
+Once you have the tires inflated to the manufacturer's suggested PSI, drive the vehicle to see if you still notice the tread walking.
 If you do, try adjusting your air pressures up 5lbs -or- down 5lbs, each vehicle will react differently.
 Once you have them adjusted and comfortable the tires will go through several heat cycles and the tread walking tends to diminish over time.
 Remember if you are towing a trailer you will also have to adjust your air pressures for the additional weight.

-Due to the cost of shipping it is not cost effective to ship your tires, have them remolded, and then shipped back.
+Due to the cost of shipping, it is not cost effective to ship your tires, have them remolded, and then shipped back.

-You should be following the vehicle manufacturers recommended tire pressure for your vehicle as shown on the vehicle (typically on the driver's side door frame).
+You should be following the vehicle manufacturer's recommended tire pressure for your vehicle as shown on the vehicle (typically on the driver's side door frame).
 If you will be carrying a heavy load you may use the maximum PSI recommended on the sidewall of the tire.
 NEVER exceed the maximum PSI as shown on the sidewall of the tire.